frvnzz/AutoCare_Tracker/README.md

 4. **Add Maintenance**: Navigate to "Add Maintenance" and fill in details.
 5. **View Maintenance History**: Car detail screen shows maintenance history.
 6. **Delete Maintenance**: Tap delete icon next to a maintenance record.

-This Project was created for the course Mobile Coding during the third semester of the Bachelor's Programme 'Creative Computing' at the UAS St. Pölten